Burying a St. Joseph Statue to Help Sell Your Home: History and Instructions

 Add the power of a top-performing agent to your home-selling prayers.
 It takes just two minutes to match clients with the best agents in your market.

-What’s the proper way to bury a St. Joseph statue to sell a house?
+How should a St. Joseph statue be buried to sell a house?

-Since the ritual isn’t an official religious tradition, there’s no one way to go about burial.
-But according to online sources, it needn’t be complicated.
+Since the ritual is not an officially recognized religious tradition, there is no standardized way to perform the burial.
+However, according to online sources, it is described as straightforward and uncomplicated.

 Step 1: Purchase and prepare the statue